 Try this: It’s not a shock that the Pineapple quince variety has a hint of pineapple when cooked.
 Be sure to let quinces ripen fully on the tree before picking.

 Did you know oranges can stay on the tree for months before you need to pick them?
 In some cases this even makes the fruit sweeter.
-If you live in the North, look for dwarf varieties that you can plant in a pot and take indoors for winter.
+If you live in the North, look for dwarf fruit tree varieties that you can plant in a pot and take indoors for winter.

 Try this: The Trovita orange tree produces sweet fruit with outstanding flavor.
 A versatile grower, it’s good for cooler climates but will also tolerate desert heat.

 Plum trees are versatile, slower growers, so pruning is easy.
 They can handle drought, but watch out for pest problems.
-When buying a plum tree, make sure it’s the fruiting kind, not the flowering kind.
+When buying a small plum tree, make sure it’s the fruiting kind, not the flowering kind.